ironrule/se_project_aroundtheus/README.md

 The next phase of this project included bringing my Javascript together in modules, so I created a FormValidator module and a Card module.
 I moved the appropriate code to the correct methods and removed all other code.
 I also took time during this refactoring to organize my code in a better way and include headings to improve the readability.
 Finally, I added some functionality to the form validation error messages to clean them up after they were no longer needed.

+The current phase of this project involved refactoring the site and creating new Javascript classes for each function.
+I completed this refactoring and moving my existing functions into classes, changing the code as needed so that it would work correctly under this new class format.
+I created classes for the popups, user info, section to add items to the DOM, and popup extensions for each popup type.

 **Hosted Site**

 The site is currently hosted on GitHub Pages at the following address: